A Galley Kitchen Remodel in Manhattan Gets Aligned

 Their biggest splurge?
 The custom cabinets.
 “Our contractor has a background in cabinetry and had worked with the cabinet maker in the past, so the process was very smooth,” Elie said.
 The new 21-inch deep base cabinets provided more workspace and extra tall upper cabinets took advantage of the dead space above the cabinets that used to be a covered soffit.
 They also installed toe-kick drawers and a sink tilt-out drawer for more storage and to keep their countertops clear.

-Aside from getting the appliances out on demo day, the biggest (and unexpected) roadblock was discovering the electric wasn’t up to code, which added additional costs.
+Aside from getting the appliances out on demo day, the biggest (and unexpected) roadblock was discovering the electricity wasn’t up to code, which added additional costs.
 Their general contractor worked closely with the building staff and superintendent to make sure everything went smoothly throughout the process.

 “All the improved appliances and storage space makes cooking a much more enjoyable experience, and the extra floor space from the custom cabinets allows both of us to move freely through the kitchen.
 No more squeezing past each other to get to the fridge,” Matt said.